Skip to main content

 Parameters:

-• enabled (bool) – Whether the schedule is enabled.
-Defaults to True.
+• enabled (bool) – Whether the cron job is enabled.
+(Default True)

 Returns: